-Grace Lutheran Church and School sponsors an annual dinner and auction called A Graceful Evening.
-This event provides an evening of fun and fellowship shared by school parents and congregation members and serves as the school's largest fundraiser of the year.
-The event typically takes place in March at the end of Lutheran Schools Week.
-Many volunteer hours are needed to make the evening a success.
-Parents of students at all grade levels are encouraged to volunteer for committees as well as attend the event.
+Grace Lutheran Church and School holds two annual fundraisers: Our Walk With Grace Walk-a-Thon, and our dinner and auction called Graceful Evening.
+These events provide opportunities for service, fun and fellowship, shared by school parents and congregation members, and serve as the school's fundraisers.
+The Walk-a-Thon usually takes place in October and Graceful Evening typically takes place in March at the end of Lutheran Schools Week.
+Many volunteer hours are needed to make these events a success.
+Parents of students at all grade levels are encouraged to volunteer for committees as well as attend both events.